-The actuarial cost method used to measure the total OPEB liability as of June 30, 2022 was the individual entry age normal cost method.
+The actuarial cost method used to measure the total OPEB liability as of June 30, 2024 was the individual entry age normal cost method.
 The actuarial valuations used the following actuarial assumptions:

-Measurement Date June 30, 2021
+Measurement Date June 30, 2023

-Valuation Date July 1, 2020
+Valuation Date July 1, 2022

+Actuarial cost method Entry Age Normal

 Medical Rate Not Applicable

 Salary increase Current General Economy

-Mortality

-Pre-Retirement Mortality: for general employees not covered Under Act No. 127-1958, PubG-2010 employee rates, adjusted by 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2021 on a generational basis.
+Mortality Pre-Retirement Mortality: for general employees not covered Under Act No. 127-1958, PubG-2010 employee rates, adjusted by 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2021 on a generational basis.
 For members covered under Act 127, PubS-2010 Employee Mortality Rates are assumed for males and females, projected to reflect Mortality Improvement Scale MP-2021 on a generational basis.
 As generational tables, they reflect mortality improvements both before and after measurement date.
 100% of deaths while in active service are assumed to be occupational for members covered under Act 127.

-Post-Retirement Healthy Mortality: Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+Post-Retirement Mortality: Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
 The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP-2021 on a generational basis.
 As a generational table, it reflects mortality improvements both before and after the measurement date.

 Post-Retirement Disabled Mortality: Rates which vary by gender are assumed for disabled retirees based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
 The PubG-2010 disabled retiree dates, adjusted by 80% for males and 100% for females.
-The base rates are projected using Mortality Improvement Scale MP-2021 on a generational basis.
+The base rates are projected using Mortality Improvement Scale MP- 2021 on a generational basis.
 As a generational table, it reflects mortality improvements both before and after the measurement date.
 Post-Retirement Beneficiary Mortality: Prior to retiree's death, beneficiary mortality is assumed to be the same as the post-retirement retiree mortality.
 For periods after the retiree's death, the PubG-2010(B) contingent survivor rates, adjusted by 110% for males and 120% for females, projected using MP-2021 on a generational basis.
 As a generational table, it reflects mortality improvements both before and after the measurement date.

-Notes to the Basic Financial Statements (Continued) For the Fiscal Years Ended June 30, 2022 and 2021
+12. POSTEMPLOYMENT BENEFITS OTHER THAN PENSIONS ("OPEB") (CONTINUED)